Exclusive - Salesforce to make big push into healthcare industry

 Microsoft has been building its healthcare business for over a decade.
 It claims 168,000 customers in the industry in some capacity.

-It bought a hospital information system company seven years ago, hoping to create a commoditised product, but found clients demanded too much customisation.
+It bought a hospital information system company seven years ago, hoping to create a commoditized product, but found clients demanded too much customization.

 "We didn't make it work," said Neil Jordan, who runs Microsoft's health business.
 "HealthVault," a health data repository, has been its recent focus but that has not taken the market by storm.